vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/03-00-documentation-comment-markup/03-03-taglets.rst

    Add description of result of data returned from a symbol.

 **@throws [type-name] [description]**
-   Specify an eror that could get thrown through the usage of a symbol
+   Specify an error that could get thrown through the usage of a symbol